 The bright yellow birches of the boreal forest and the rich red tundra make September a beautiful time to visit Alaska.
-You may have to bundle up and bring your rain jacket, but the crowds will be smaller, the bugs will be fewer, and your chances of catching the Aurora Borealis increase mid-month.
-Here are the top three reasons you’ll fall in love with Alaska this September.
+You may have to bundle up and bring your rain jacket, but the crowds are smaller, fewer bugs will annoy you, and your chances of catching the Aurora Borealis increase mid-month.
+Here are the top three reasons you’ll fall in love with Alaska in September.

 Your Next Adventure Starts HereSearch open jobs